Problem solving helps weigh the pros and cons of a situation.

 Well-defined problems consist of defining the problematic situation.
 Reviewing all the reasons for this problem.
 Then looking at all the alternatives for solving the issues.
 Then one can choose an appropriate selection from all the alternatives presented.

-Then comes the implementation of the best choice of the alternatives.
+Then comes the implementation of the best choice of alternatives.
 Feedback data is collected to see how effective that decision has been.
-And the question is asked if the remedy did actually fix the problem or if there is need for further refinement of the process
+And the question is asked if the remedy did actually fix the problem or if there is a need for further refinement of the process

 The thinking about this approach is that it can be sometimes a lengthy process.

 The ill-defined approach is about handling situations as they come up.
 Thereby one can employ heuristics methods for short-term measures.
-It is any approach to solve a problem.
+It is an approach to solve a problem.
 And it does not ensure that it will be the best intelligent reasoning, but at least it is adequate enough for the time being.